rdeioris/LuaMachine/Tutorials/SimpleDialogueSystem.md

 end
 ```

-Note that the system will prevent multiple dialogues from opening concurrently.
+Note that the open/close dialogue logic implemented in the Blueprint will prevent multiple dialogues from opening concurrently.
 This will simplify scripting too as we just need to call
 open_dialogue() again from the callback to change the content.

 If all goes well you should end with something very similar: